marcus-singleton/marcus-singleton/README.md

 ## 🧭 What I care about

 Ten years in Army intelligence before this.
 I care about infrastructure that's honest about its own failure modes — documented incident response, SLOs that mean something, and postmortems that actually get written.
-Currently building toward healthcare-serving tech, where the compliance/security bar is real.

 📫 Reach out on [LinkedIn](https://www.linkedin.com/in/msingleton18) if you're building or hiring in SRE/Platform Engineering.